ZyllenGames/Gate-Ball/README.md

 ## Control

 - W.A.S.D to move your stick.
-- Left Shit to micro adjust your position.

-- Press Left Mouse & Drag Down while aiming.
+- Press Left Mouse & Drag Backwards to Aim.

 - Release Mouse to hit the ball.